There are LOTS of hidden files on a Mac.

 Mac’s hidden files are well-known file types to web designers and developers.
 For everyone else, files starting with a period are not visible in Mac’s Finder or Desktop by default.
 This file type is a hidden file.

 Similarly, Mac FTP clients like FileZilla or Cyberduck also show hidden files on a Mac.
-An FTP client’s setting to show hidden files is very useful because it lets users quickly access important files like a .htaccess file.
-To point out, starting with a period, the .htaccess file is not visible by default in Mac’s Finder.
+An FTP client’s setting to show hidden files is very useful because it lets users quickly access essential files like a .htaccess file.
+Starting with a period, the .htaccess file is not visible by default in Mac’s Finder.

 For this reason, FTP applications are great at showing hidden files on your Mac, but there must be a better way to see system files, right?